tqdm/tqdm/CONTRIBUTING.md

 ### Upload

-Travis CI should automatically do this after pushing tags.
+GitHub Actions (GHA) CI should automatically do this after pushing tags.
 Manual instructions are given below in case of failure.

 Build `tqdm` into a distributable python package: